openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 Both requests are thread-safe, which means they can be called from different threads without exposing erroneous behavior or producing unpredictable results.

-Multiple requests for single `CompiledModel` are executed sequentially one by one in the FIFO order.

-While the request is ongoing, all its methods except `ov::InferRequest::wait` or `ov::InferRequest::wait_for` throw the `ov::Busy` exception indicating the request is busy with computations.
+While the request is ongoing, all its methods except `ov::InferRequest::cancel`, `ov::InferRequest::wait` or `ov::InferRequest::wait_for` throw the `ov::Busy` exception indicating the request is busy with computations.

 ### Step 6.
 Process the Inference Results